 Republican Primary Election 2012 Results – Amazing Statistical Anomalies

-So we decided to investigate this ourselves.
+Since decided to investigate this myself.

 Many hugs of gratitude to Milena and Jenny for hard work well done, and to erika, for editing.